NathanDraco22/zaptools-go/README.md

 ```

 #### Gorilla Mux
-This example is using echo framework, but you can use any framework compatible with gorilla websocket like Gin Framework.
+This example is using echo framework, but you can use any framework compatible with gorilla websocket (Gin, Chi, etc)
 ```go
 package main